dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/MAP_METHOD_EXPLANATION.md

 1. Select the bookmark
 2. Click "Pick" to re-capture the element
-3. SpyWindow will build a new chain automatically
+3. AutomationWindow will build a new chain automatically
 4. Change Map Method to "Chain"
 5. Click "Save"
 6. Click "Validate" to verify it works